ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

     Handles activation and deactivation of the datatype with Sync backend.

-ModelTypeWorker (the worker) is USS specific implementation of Sync engine’s UpdateHandler and CommitContributer interfaces.
+DataTypeWorker (the worker) is USS specific implementation of Sync engine’s UpdateHandler and CommitContributer interfaces.
 The key difference between this component and currently existing counterparts is that the existing implementation propagates sync changes through the shared directory by writing